plone/training/mastering-plone/volto_talkview.rst

 * All content can now be wrapped in the same ``Container`` which cleans up the html.
 * We can control where the speaker-portrait is displayed.
 We can now move all information on the speaker into a separate box.
 The speaker-portrait is picked up by the DefaultView because the field's name is ``image`` (same as the image from the behavior ``plone.leadimage``).

 With this changes we do discard the title-tag in the HTML head though.
 This will change the name occuring in the browser tab or browser head to the current site-url.
-To use the content title instead, you'll have to import the ``Helmet`` component, which allows you to overwrite all meta-tags for the HTML head like the page-title.
+To use the content title instead, you'll have to import the ``Helmet`` component, which allows to overwrite all meta tags for the HTML head like the page-title.

 ..  code-block:: js
     :emphasize-lines: 3,9-16